Trump condemns ‘white supremacy,’ calls for mental health and gun reforms after double mass shootings

 After the El Paso shooter was linked to anti-Mexican statements, presidential candidate Pete Buttigieg told "Fox News Sunday" this is “white nationalist terrorism.”

-“We need to acknowledge that this is a problem.”
-Buttigieg said, claiming white nationalism has been “condoned at the highest levels” in Washington.
+“We need to acknowledge that this is a problem,” Buttigieg said, claiming white nationalism has been “condoned at the highest levels” in Washington.

 CLICK HERE TO GET THE FOX NEWS APP